-In Release T, the maximum record length for a random access or indexed-sequential file is 127 characters.
-The maximum size of each field is 80 characters.
+The maximum record length for a random access or indexed-sequential file is 200 characters.

 Defines the structure of records to be used in indexed-sequential and random-access file buffers.
 Records contain various fields.
 Each field is a location in a record that can be accessed by a field name.